curran/d3-bundler-ui/README.md

 node index.js
 ```

 When you access the URL `http://localhost:3000/select,event`, the text found in [d3-select-event-bundle.js](https://github.com/curran/d3-bundler-ui/blob/master/d3-select-event-bundle.js) is rendered.
+An arbitrary list of comma separated d3 module names can be included.